t-lundstrom/CDCL/README.md

 However, here are some benchmarks with random instances.
 In each test, the solver solved 100 random CNF formulas where each clause had 3 to 10 literals.
 Total runtime is the runtime for 100 instances.
-The tests were run on an M1 macbook air.
+The tests were run on an M1 Macbook Air.

 | Clauses | Variables | Total runtime for 100 instances           | Number of SAT/UNSAT
 | --------|-----------|-------------------------------------------| --------------------------|